2nd Air Defense Artillery Regiment: Lineage

 Constituted 1 June 1821 in the Regular Army as the 2nd Regiment of Artillery and organized from existing units with headquarters at Baltimore, Maryland.
 The lineages of some of the units that initially made up the 2nd U.S. Artillery include campaign credit for the War of 1812.

 The 2nd U.S. Artillery took part with distinction in the Mexican War, with Captain James Duncan receiving three brevets–major, lieutenant-colonel, and colonel—for his actions in the war.

 Twelve batteries of the 2nd US Artillery served throughout the American Civil War, and Battery M fired the first shot of the Union Army at the First Battle of Bull Run.
-At the time, the battery was commanded by 2LT Peter Conover Hains, who later became the last veteran of the Civil War to serve on active duty, being recalled from retirement with the outbreak of the First World War to serve as commander of the Eastern District of the Corps of Engineers from 1917-1918.
+At the time, the battery was commanded by 2LT Peter Conover Hains, who later became the last veteran of the Civil War to serve on active duty, being recalled from retirement with the outbreak of the First World War to serve as commander of the Eastern District of the Corps of Engineers from 1917 to 1918.
 Hains had retired originally in 1904 as a brigadier general of the Corps of Engineers, and in 1916 was promoted to major general on the retired list.

 Order of battle information shows that batteries of the regiment deployed outside the U.S. in the Spanish–American War of 1898.
 However, no battle honors for this war are on the regiment's official lineage and honors certificate dated 29 November 1996.
 Batteries A and F deployed to Cuba.

 Regiment was broken up on 13 February 1901, and its elements reorganized and redesignated as separate numbered companies and batteries of the Artillery Corps.

 Reconstituted 1 July 1924 in the Regular Army as the 2nd Coast Artillery at Fort Sherman in the Harbor Defenses of Cristobal on the Caribbean side of the Panama Canal.
 Batteries E, G, and H concurrently reorganized and redesignated from existing units in the Panama Canal Zone.
 The regiment was organized by redesignating the 13th, 14th, 15th, 16th, 18th, 19th, 20th, 21st, 22nd, 23rd, and 24th companies of the Coast Artillery Corps (CAC).
 Batteries B, C, D, E, H, I, K, and L carried the lineage and designations of the corresponding batteries in the old 2nd Artillery.
 1st, 2nd, and 3rd Battalions and Batteries E, G, and H were activated with the regiment.